 - Flexibility.
 One of the main advantages of EPDM roofing is its flexibility.
 Although the coating may shrink and crack over time, EPDM is a geometrically stable material.
 In addition, synthetic rubber is suitable for installing on roofs of complex geometric shapes.

 - Resistance.
-The high-quality roofing membrane is resistant both to temperature extremes and frost, as well as to hot weather during the summer months.
+The high-quality roofing membrane is resistant to temperature extremes and frost, as well as to hot weather during the summer months.
 EPDM operates in any climate zone in our country.

 Tip: white membranes heat up less in the sun than black coatings.
 The choice of such material will allow you to save on electricity in the summer months.